jacderida/yt-ch-archiver/README.md

 If you now run `./app.py list-channels` you will see the main channel, plus all the channels that relate to any external videos that were on playlists.

 Now it's useful to run `./app.py list-videos <channel-name>`.
 You will see all the videos for the channel, plus any unlisted videos that were on playlists.
-Videos that have not yet been downloaded are coloured red, while those that have been downloaded are coloured green.
+Videos not yet downloaded are coloured red, while those that have been are coloured green.
 At this point they should all be red.

 Now download them:
 ```